ClarkLach/reddit-data/README.txt

 "web_design",
 "GoogleAnalytics"

+The file "{subreddit}_posts_all.json" contains all extracted posts from each subreddit, without duplicates.

 grouped_data/ contains the original extracted posts (back in June) for each keyword group.

 "extraction_script.py" is the script used to extact posts, and contains the extact keywords used within each category.